DanRoscigno/Recipes/website/recipes/Harvest_Salad_with_Cider_Vinaigrette.md

  * 1/3 cup olive oil

-**Directions:   �**�
+**Directions:**

 Toss together chopped pear and lemon juice in a medium bowl.
 Add apricots and next 4 ingredients, tossing well.
 Chill 1 hour or overnight.

 Arrange spinach on individual plates; top evenly with pear mixture, and sprinkle with walnuts and cheese.
 Drizzle with vinaigrette.